Information for those who are new to goats or are still learning:

 Nigerian Dwarf goat Information:

-Nigerian Dwarf goats are a breed that is considered miniature.
-Adults on our farm weigh between 40 and 100 lbs, and it is dependent on their lines and feed intake.
+Nigerian Dwarf goats are a miniature breed.
+Adults on our farm weigh between 40 and 100 lbs, depending on their genetics and feed intake.

 GOATS NEED TO BE HOUSED WITH ANOTHER GOAT.

 You cannot buy just one.
-Goats are very social and need to be with other goats.
-When buying a buck you need to buy a wether or another buck for them to have a companion, unless you already own a buck or wether.
-The same applies to does, you always need at least 2 together.
+Goats are highly social animals and must be with other goats.
+If buying a buck, you must also buy a wether or another buck as a companion—unless you already own one.
+The same applies to does: goats must always be kept in pairs (or more).

-Does should not be house with bucks as Nigerian Dwarves' can breed year round.
-Bucklings can be fertile at 8 weeks, and doelings can be fertile as early as 8 weeks, but is usually between 3-5 months of age.
+Does should not be housed with bucks, as Nigerian Dwarfs can breed year-round.
+Bucklings can be fertile as early as 8 weeks, and doelings can also be fertile at 8 weeks, though it's more commonly between 3–5 months of age.

 Care: